varenaggarwal/personalWebsite/content/posts/2020-07-07-how-to-develop-you-microservice-on-aws-lambda.md

 ---
 template: post
-title: How to develop you microservice on AWS Lambda ?
+title: How to develop your microservice on AWS Lambda ?
 slug: awslambda
 draft: false
 date: 2020-07-03T03:51:46.053Z